 Riva Cadences also automates tracking and analytics, allowing advisors and sellers to quickly review cadence performance.
 Working with a clear understanding of each touchpoint’s performance, advisors and sellers can then carry those findings forward to improve the performance of future cadences.

-Let’s look at some of the tool’s essential capabilities.
+Let’s look at some of the tool’s essential capabilities, and how you can create a sales cadence with Riva step by step.

 Step 1: Start a New Cadence/Create Cadence Flow